In this guide we’ll learn about the Dockerfile. What it is, how to create one, and how to configure the basics to bring up your own Dockerized app.

-- A Dockerfile is a text configuration file written in a popular, human-readable Markup Language called YAML.
+- A Dockerfile is a text configuration file written using a special syntax

-- It is a step-by-step script of all the commands you need to run to assemble a Docker Image.
+- It describes step-by-step instructions of all the commands you need to run to assemble a Docker Image.

 docker buildcommand processes this file generating a Docker Image in your Local Image Cache, which you can then start-up using the

 docker runcommand, or push to a permanent Image Repository.

 Creating a Dockerfile is as easy as creating a new file named “Dockerfile” with your text editor of choice and defining some instructions.
 The name of the file

 does not really matter.
 Dockerfile is the default name but you can use any filename that you want (and even have multiple dockerfiles in the same folder)